Cokie Roberts, renowned journalist with ABC News, dies at 75

 "Roberts helped shape the public broadcaster's sound and culture at a time when few women held prominent roles in journalism," NPR tweeted.

+Roberts' storied career also included stops at CBS News and NBC Los Angeles, according to ABC News.

-Goldston at ABC News said Roberts won all of the major awards in journalism and was relentless in pursuing often-overlooked stories about American history.
+Goldston at ABC News said Roberts won all of the major awards in journalism and was relentless in pursuing unnoticed episodes in American history.

 "A terrifically talented writer and historian, Cokie published six books, many of them best-sellers and most about women in American history, whose stories often had been overlooked," the network's news president said.